MrR0807/Java_Notes/Java-TLS.md

 To solve this issue, you are going to create a keystore with a public and private key for the server.
 The public key will be shared with users so that they can encrypt the communication.
 The communication between the user and server can be decrypted with the private key of the server.

-To create a keystore with a public and private key, execute the following command in your terminal:
+To create a keystore with a public and private key, execute the following command in your terminal (if you've been following from the start, you will have it already):
 ```
 keytool -v -genkeypair -keystore server-identity.jks -dname "CN=test, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown" -storepass secret -keypass secret -keyalg RSA -keysize 4096 -alias server -validity 3650 -deststoretype pkcs12 -ext SubjectAlternativeName=DNS:localhost,DNS:yourfqdn
 ```